FutuneAI/ai-visibility-framework/model/scoring-principles.md

 AI visibility is probabilistic, not deterministic.
 A brand cannot be "ranked" in AI responses the way it can be ranked in Google's search results.
 Given this, it's worth being explicit about why assessment and scoring are meaningful at all.

-The answer is that while individual AI responses are non-deterministic, the underlying drivers of visibility — training data coverage, semantic density of indexed content, entity definition clarity, external citation network — are measurable properties that reliably predict visibility outcomes in aggregate.
+The answer is that while individual AI responses are non-deterministic, the underlying drivers of visibility are measurable properties that reliably predict visibility outcomes in aggregate, such as training data coverage, semantic density of indexed content, entity definition clarity, and external citation network.

 Scoring AI visibility means assessing these underlying drivers, not measuring a static rank position.
-A high-scoring brand has the structural properties that shift the probability distribution of AI mention in its favor.
-A low-scoring brand has structural gaps that systematically suppress mention probability.
+A high-scoring brand has the structural properties that shift the probability distribution of AI mentions in its favor.
+A low-scoring brand has structural gaps that systematically suppress the probability of mention.

-This is analogous to how a doctor assesses cardiovascular health: they measure blood pressure, cholesterol, resting heart rate — not the probability of a specific cardiac event on a specific day.
+This is analogous to how a doctor assesses cardiovascular health: they measure blood pressure, cholesterol, and resting heart rate, not the probability of a specific cardiac event on a specific day.
 The underlying markers predict aggregate risk.
 AI visibility scoring works the same way.

 ---